About Hidden London

 Some background information about this website, and the person behind it

-More than 300 selected extracts from Chambers London Gazetteer are featured on this latest incarnation of Hidden London.
+Hidden London now has articles on more than 750 London localities, mostly with greater historical detail than in Chambers London Gazetteer.
+I’ve also added some original articles on micro-localities that didn’t appear in the book, and I try to keep all the content as up-to-date as possible.
 To read more, see the Gazetteer section, or view the alphabetical list in the Index of Places.
 Alternatively, you can browse the site aimlessly, by repeatedly clicking the ‘visit a random page’ button near the top right of each page – which will most often take you to a Gazetteer article – or use the search box to find a place of particular interest to you.
-However, please bear in mind that (unlike Chambers London Gazetteer) the contents of Hidden London is selective, so you may not find every place you seek.
+However, please bear in mind that the contents of Hidden London are at present selective, so you may not find every place you seek.
+One day, I hope not to have to say that.

-The new focus of Hidden London is the presentation of a series of articles with a different slant: each features a lesser-known attraction with qualities that make it worth visiting, or at least stopping to admire on your way past.
+A secondary focus of Hidden London is the presentation of a series of articles on lesser-known attractions with qualities that make them worth visiting, or at least stopping to admire on your way past.
 This contrasts with the localities of the Gazetteer, many of which are little-known and rarely visited for good reasons.

 As it evolves, The Guide will feature all sorts of publicly accessible buildings; parks, gardens and other open spaces; sculptures and curiosities situated in or visible from the public domain; historic shops and markets, pubs, cafés and the like; plus the occasional themed walk and some paired attractions located close to each other.

-New articles will be appearing regularly in The Guide, so please come back every week or two to see the latest.
+New articles will be appearing in The Guide at irregular intervals, so please come back every few weeks to see the latest.

 About the author

-Hidden London is written, photographed and designed by me, Russ Willey.
+Hidden London is researched, written, designed and (mostly) photographed by me, Russ Willey.

 I’m a social sciences graduate who worked mainly in advertising and marketing before turning to the perils of self-employment as a professional writer and occasional photographer, graphic designer, website creator, editor and proofreader.
-(If you’d like to contact me about engaging my services in any of these capacities, or taking advantage of my expertise in all things London, I’d be delighted to hear from you.)
+(If you’d like to contact me about engaging my services in any of these capacities – especially web design – I’d be delighted to hear from you.)

 I began to build Hidden London early in 2005, at first just for fun, and then increasingly with the aspiration that it would help me find a publisher for my gazetteer of London localities, an aim in which I succeeded with the assistance of literary agent Andrew Lownie.
 Whenever I could find the time, I continued to nurture Hidden London and it has evolved to become the world’s most visited website specialising in lesser-known London.